-Sails is built on Express, and uses Node's HTTP server conventions.
-Because of this, you can access all of the Node and Express methods and properties on the
+Sails is built on Express and uses Node's HTTP server conventions.
+As a result, you can access all of the Node and Express methods and properties on the

-res object whereever it is accessible (i.e. in your actions, helpers, and policies.)
+res object wherever it is accessible (i.e. in your actions, helpers, and policies).

 Sails adds a few methods of its own to the